 Still budget not cheap

 The accommodations mentioned above isn’t for everyone.
 For those that enjoy the anonymity of hotels, sites like Expedia have decent deals.
-My favorite though, would be Hotwire.
-The site provides you with the hotel’s location, star rating and other specifications.
+My favorite would be Hotwire.
+The site provides you with the hotel’s location, star rating, and other specifications.
 However, it leaves out the actual hotel name so everything is pretty much a mystery.
 Who doesn’t like a good mystery?
-Especially a $80 four-star stay in downtown London.
+Especially an $80 four-star stay in downtown London.

 This post contains affiliated links at no cost to you 🙂 All clicks will help with keeping this site alive and healthy!